Bloc/android-source/foundation/22-security/README.md

 $ javac -d bin src/com/bloc/securitypackages/*/*.java src/com/bloc/securitypackages/*.java
 ```

-All of the compilation errors may be fixed by importing and assigning proper access modifiers.
+All of the cojajpilation errors may be fixed by importing and assigning proper access modifiers.
 Continue to tweak the project until it compiles successfully.
 Then `cd` into the `bin/` directory:

 ```bash
 $ cd bin/